sternold/Love2DRL/README.md

 * Press G to pick up items.
 * Press I to open your inventory.
 * Press D to drop an item.
-* Press the corresponding letter to use/drop an item.
+* Press the corresponding letter to select an option inside a menu.
 * While casting aimable spells, press the arrow keys to aim, and C to cast.
 * Press ESC to exit.

+## To Do
+* Saving and loading has yet to be implemented.

 ## Credits
 * [middleclass](https://github.com/kikito/middleclass) by Kikito